 1. In a blender or food processor, grind the almonds until the oils have started to make the substance thick (for thinner almond cheese, grind longer).

 2. Take your almond butter and spoon it into a medium sized bowl, then set aside.

 3. Soak garlic in olive oil for a bit (or if you don't mind non-raw cheese, roast garlic with two tablespoons of olive oil at 425 degrees).

-While you roast the minced garlic, add lemon juice and salt to the almond butter.
-After the garlic has finished roasting, add that as well as the olive oil that it was cooked in.
+4. Add lemon juice and salt to the almond butter, before adding the garlic and olive oil that it was soaked/roasted in.